Concept Reel

 Logline: Your Own God

-A Black dandy tells the story of his dying American husband about their harrowing and inspiring epic 50 years together where their gay and Interracial relationship was illegal under South Africa’s apartheid.
+A Black dandy tells the story of his dying American husband and their harrowing and inspiring epic 50 years love story where their gay and interracial relationship was illegal under South Africa’s apartheid.
 Inspired by two remarkable gentlemen.

 Synopsis: